-☐ Physical Security
+Physical Security

-- O Store paper documents and tangible files containing personally identifiable information in a locked room or in a locked file cabinet. - O Limit access to employees with a legitimate business need. - O Require employees to put files away, log off their computers, and lock their file cabinets and office doors at the end of the day. - O If you maintain offsite storage facilities, limit employee access to those with a legitimate business need.
+- O Store paper documents and tangible files containing personally identifiable information in a locked room or in a locked file cabinet. - O Limit access to employees with a legitimate business need. - O Require employees to put files away, log off their computers, and lock their file cabinets and office doors at the end of the day. - If you maintain offsite storage facilities, limit employee access to those with a legitimate business need.

-☐ Electronic Security
+Electronic Security

-- O Identify the computers or servers where personally identifiable information is stored. - O Identify all connections to those computers.
-For example, the Internet, electronic cash register, computers at branch offices, computers used by service providers to support your network, and wireless devices. - O Assess the vulnerability of each connection to commonly known or reasonably foreseeable attacks. - O Don't store personally identifiable information on any computer with an Internet connection unless it's essential for conducting your business. - O Encrypt sensitive information that you send to third parties over public networks. - O Regularly run up-to-date anti-virus and anti-spyware programs on individual computers and on servers on your network. - O When you receive or transmit credit card information or other sensitive financial data, use Secure Sockets Layer (SSL) or another secure connection that protects the information in transit. - O Pay particular attention to the security of your Web applications-the software used to give information to visitors to your website and to retrieve information from them. - O Require the use of a token, smart card, thumb print, or other biometric-as well as a password-to access a computer that contains personal information.

-O Password Management

-- Require employees to use strong passwords.
+- Identify the computers or servers where personally identifiable information is stored. - Identify all connections to those computers.
+For example, the internet, electronic cash register, computers at branch offices, computers used by service providers to support your network, and wireless devices. - O Assess the vulnerability of each connection to commonly known or reasonably foreseeable attacks. - O Don't store personally identifiable information on any computer with an internet connection unless it's essential for conducting your business. - O Encrypt sensitive information that you send to third parties over public networks. - O Regularly run up-to-date antivirus and antispyware programs on individual computers and on servers on your network. - O When you receive or transmit credit card information or other sensitive financial data, use Secure Sockets Layer (SSL) or another secure connection that protects the information in transit. - Pay particular attention to the security of your web applications-the software used to give information to visitors to your website and to retrieve information from them. - Require the use of a token, smart card, thumb print, or other biometric-as well as a password-to access a computer that contains personal information. - O Password Management - Require employees to use strong passwords.
 The longer the password the better.
 Mix letters, numbers, and characters. - Prohibit sharing or posting passwords.

-- Use password-activated screen savers to lock employee computers after a period of inactivity. - Warn employees about social engineering.
+- Use password-activated screen saves to lock employee computers after a period of inactivity. - Warn employees about social engineering.
 For example, alert them to possible calls from identity thieves attempting to deceive them into giving out their passwords by impersonating members of your IT staff.
-Let employees know that calls like this are always fraudulent, and that no one should be asking them to reveal their passwords. - When installing new software, immediately change vendor-supplied default passwords to a more secure, strong password.

-O Laptop Security

-- Assess whether personal information really needs to be stored on a laptop.
-If not, wipe it out. - If a laptop contains personal information, encrypt it and configure it so users can't download any software or change the security settings without approval from your IT specialist. - Train employees to be mindful of security when they're on the road.
+Let employees know that calls like this are always fraudulent, and that no one should be asking them to reveal their passwords. - When installing new software, immediately change vendor-supplied default passwords to a more secure, strong password. - O Laptop Security - □ Assess whether personal information really needs to be stored on a laptop.
+If not, wipe it out. - □ If a laptop contains personal information, encrypt it and configure it so users can't download any software or change the security settings without approval from your IT specialist. - □ Train employees to be mindful of security when they're on the road. - O Firewalls - □ Use a firewall to protect your computer from hacker attacks while it is connected to the internet.

-O Firewalls

-- Use a firewall to protect your computer from hacker attacks while it is connected to the Internet.
 A firewall is software or hardware designed to block hackers from accessing your computer.
-A properly configured firewall makes it tougher for hackers to locate your computer and get into your programs and files. - Set access controls-settings that determine who gets through the firewall and what they will be allowed to see-to allow only trusted employees with a legitimate business need to access the network.

-O Wireless and Remote Access

-- Determine if you use wireless devices like cell phones to connect to your computer network or to transmit personal information. - Consider using encryption if you allow remote access to your computer network by employees or by service providers, such as companies that troubleshoot and update software you use to process credit card purchases.
+A properly configured firewall makes it tougher for hackers to locate your computer and get into your programs and files. - □ Set access controls-settings that determine who gets through the firewall and what they will be allowed to see-to allow only trusted employees with a legitimate business need to access the network. - O Wireless and Remote Access - Determine if you use wireless devices like cell phones to connect to your computer network or to transmit personal information. - Consider using encryption if you allow remote access to your computer network by employees or by service providers, such as companies that troubleshoot and update software you use to process credit card purchases.

-10 Federal Trade Commission, "Protecting Personal Information; A Guide for Business," available at: http://www.ftc.gov/infosecurity/.